bonitasoft/bonita-doc/md/ldap-synchronizer.md

 The synchronizer will synchronize LDAP objects that inherit from the "person" class as users in Bonita.
 The synchronizer application does not support user meta data and cannot synchronize passwords.
 A new user password is initialized with the user name.

-The tool supports LDAP groups of the following classes:
+The tool supports LDAP groups of the following classes (all of the verifications are case-insensitive) :

 * group
 * groupOfURLs